M. S. Swaminathan: Early life and education

-Swaminathan was born in Kumbakonam, Madras Presidency on 7 August 1925.
-He was the second son of general surgeon Dr. M. K. Sambasivan and Parvati Thangammal Sambasivan who hailed from Alappuzha district in Kerala.
-After his father's death when he was 11, young Swaminathan was looked after by his father's brother.
+Swaminathan was born in a Tamil Brahmin family in Kumbakonam, Madras Presidency, on 7 August 1925.
+He was the second son of general surgeon M. K. Sambasivan and Parvati Thangammal Sambasivan.
+At age 11, after his father's death, Swaminathan was looked after by his father's brother.
+Swaminathan’s parents were second-generation descendants of migrants from Thanjavur, and were natives of Mankombu, Alappuzha, Kerala.
+This was the reason he was carrying Mankombu in his name.

 Swaminathan was educated at a local high school and later at the Catholic Little Flower High School in Kumbakonam, from which he matriculated at age 15.
-Right from childhood, he had interaction with farming and farmers; his extended family grew rice, mangoes and coconut, later expanding into areas such as coffee.
-He saw the impact fluctuations in the price of crops had on his family, including the devastation that weather and pest could cause to crops as well as incomes.
+From childhood, he interacted with farming and farmers; his extended family grew rice, mangoes, and coconut, and later expanded into other areas such as coffee.
+He saw the impact that fluctuations in the price of crops had on his family, including the devastation that weather and pests could cause to crops as well as incomes.

 His parents wanted him to study medicine.
-With that in mind, he took started off his higher education with zoology.
-But, when he witnessed the impacts of the Bengal famine of 1943 during the Second World War and shortages of rice throughout the sub-continent, he decided to devote his life to ensuring India had enough food.
+With that in mind, he started off his higher education with zoology.
+But when he witnessed the impacts of the Bengal famine of 1943 during the Second World War and shortages of rice throughout the sub-continent, he decided to devote his life to ensuring India had enough food.
 Despite his family background, and belonging to an era where medicine and engineering were considered much more prestigious, he chose agriculture.

 He went on to finish his undergraduate degree in zoology at Maharaja's College in Trivandrum, Kerala (now known as University College, Thiruvananthapuram at the University of Kerala).
-He then studied at University of Madras (Madras Agricultural College, now the Tamil Nadu Agricultural University) from 1940 to 1944 and earned a Bachelor of Science degree in agricultural science.
-During this time he was also taught by Cotah Ramaswami, professor of agronomy.
+He then studied at University of Madras (Madras Agricultural College, now the Tamil Nadu Agricultural University) from 1940 to 1944 and earned a Bachelor of Science degree in Agricultural Science.
+During this time he was also taught by Cotah Ramaswami, a professor of agronomy.

 In 1947 he moved to the Indian Agricultural Research Institute (IARI) in New Delhi to study genetics and plant breeding.
 He obtained a post-graduate degree with high distinction in cytogenetics in 1949.
 His research focused on the genus Solanum, with specific attention to the potato.
-Social pressures resulted in him competing in the examinations for civil services through which he was selected to the Indian Police Service.
-However at the same time, an opportunity for him arose in the agriculture field in the form of a UNESCO fellowship in genetics in the Netherlands.
+Social pressures resulted in him competing in the examinations for civil services, through which he was selected to the Indian Police Service.
+At the same time, an opportunity for him arose in the agriculture field in the form of a UNESCO fellowship in genetics in the Netherlands.
 He chose genetics.